 - Sequential Function Chart – Graphical and Textual structure

 The above methods to program PLC’s all will do a good job.
-It depends on how you were originally taught about programming and the experience that your have.
+It depends on how you were originally taught about programming and the experience that you have.
 Not all PLC’s will be able to program in the 5 different ways.
 Some will only provide a couple.
 You will have to see the programming manual of the make and model of the PLC that you want to program.

 HMI – Human Machine Interface

 Just about every manufacturer’s HMI screen will be programmed with different software.
 Due to the proprietary nature of communications, I would always use the manufacturers HMI with their PLC.
-The communications is usually direct to the memory areas, and faster response time.
+The communications are usually direct to the memory areas, and faster response time.

 I believe it is always best to have some computer background information.
-All of our lives are based upon desktop, laptop, tablets and smart phones.
-Each of these will have an operating system like Windows, iOS, Android etc.
+All of our lives are based upon desktop, laptop, tablets, and smartphones.
+Each of these will have an operating system like Windows, iOS, Android, etc.

-Higher level languages such as Visual Basic (VB6) will give you the ability to run self contained programs that can install on a computer and communicate to the network.
+Higher level languages such as Visual Basic (VB6) will give you the ability to run self-contained programs that can install on a computer and communicate to the network.
 I have used this to retrieve information out of the PLC’s on the production floor and save this information into a database.

-The computer languages are not always the easiest to learn, but with the tutorials and information on the web this becomes easier.
+The computer languages are not always the easiest to learn, but with the tutorials and information on the web, this becomes easier.
 Once you learn one language well, then this will create a building block of knowledge for you to understand even more.

 Microsoft Visual Studio